How To Prove Wrongful Death

 The Elements of Negligence

 - Breach of duty.
 The person failed to exercise reasonable care in their actions.
 For example, someone drove recklessly or didn’t operate machinery in accordance with safety guidelines.
-In other cases, maybe a product was designed or manufactured in a shoddy way, and the faulty product is what caused injury or death.
+In other cases, maybe a product was designed or manufactured in a shoddy way, and the faulty product caused injury or death.

 What Is the Burden of Proof in a Wrongful Death Case?